-A tender moist crumb with a touch of chocolate, Pumpkin Pecan Bundt Cake with Chocolate Maple Drizzle is a crowd pleaser!
-Brown sugar, applesauce, coconut oil and pumpkin combine for a super moist cake while a touch of chocolate, cinnamon and buttery pecans offers interest and a bit of crunch.
-The chocolate maple drizzle is, well, icing on the cake! vegan
+A tender moist crumb with a touch of chocolate, Vegan Pumpkin Cake with Chocolate Maple Drizzle is a crowd pleaser!
+Brown sugar, applesauce, coconut oil and pumpkin combine for a super moist vegan bundt cake while a touch of chocolate, cinnamon and buttery pecans offers interest and a bit of crunch.
+The chocolate maple drizzle is, well, icing on the cake!

 When I tell people my secret ingredients in vegan baking, many are curious how it can be done and sometimes think I’ve used some strange, inaccessible ingredients.
 Then they taste the recipe with a skeptical eye, only for me to spy them reaching for another piece of… whatever.

 Or here’s another scenario.
 Cake goes to a potluck or work.
 People love it, devour it… then ask for the recipe.
 They find said … whatever, has no eggs or dairy in it but instead has plant based subs such as coconut oil, applesauce or coconut or other nut milk.

 They’re pleasantly surprised.
 And how….?

 But I find if there’s a strong component such as chocolate, sweet potato, or spices for example., in a particular recipe, then formulating a recipe with plant based subs is an easy swap that’s virtually undetectable (I’m looking at you coconut haters).
 The eggs and dairy aren’t missed in these types of recipes.

 I’ve seen and tasted it and have written about it before here and here.
 The more I bake, the more confident I am in these subs and sharing them in this space since I know for some Vanilla And Bean readers, this is imperative.

 Because this vegan pumpkin cake contains chocolate and pumpkin, I decided to give it a go with my secret subs.
 It just works.
 The pecans add a buttery factor anyway – I think this is why I love them so much.